 Currently, the sole member of the SEGC is ASX.
-However the Board has conditionally approved the admission of an operator of another financial market, Chi-X Australia Pty Ltd (Chi-X).
+However, the Board has conditionally approved the admission of an operator of another financial market, Chi-X Australia Pty Ltd (Chi-X).
 SEGC continues to work with Chi-X to finalise its membership.
+One of the conditions of such membership is that a transitional regulation is made.
+The approval expires if the conditions are not fulfilled by 31 December 2018, unless the Board determines otherwise.